 - Diagnostic genicular nerve block- a small amount of local anesthetic is placed on the genicular nerves.
 If the knee pain is diminished, patients will move on to stage 2.

 - Genicular nerve ablation- a RF ablation of the genicular nerves is performed.

 After the treatment, patients can expect to have restored function and alleviated pain in the knee within a short amount of time.
 Complications are rare, and many patients can return to work within one day.
-If you suffer from osteoarthritis of the knee and believe a genicular nerve block may be right for you, please contact the PAIN DOCTOR Pain & Regenerative Medicine physicians.
+If you suffer from osteoarthritis of the knee and believe a genicular nerve block may be right for you, please contact the OPTIMAL Pain & Regenerative Medicine physicians.